Skip to Content

 • Seed: pnpm migration template-termPolicy --type seed

-• Remove: pnpm migration template-termPolicy --type remove
+• Remove: pnpm migration template-termPolicy --type remove (no-op — term policy removal is intentionally skipped)

 AWS S3 Configuration Seed